-By 5 May, Ghana had recorded over 1,700 infections and 18 deaths.
-We are thankful for the relatively low level of infection so far.
-However, the situation is continually developing.
 Within the Northern Region where CHIPS works, there are now over 20 confirmed cases and we are aware of some locally, within a few miles of our base.

-We are praying that Ghana’s government and leaders, district authorities and local and village leaders make wise decisions and take the right actions that help people stay safe and avoid tensions escalating.
+As the government begins to ease some restrictions, we are praying that Ghana’s government and leaders, district authorities and local and village leaders make wise decisions and take the right actions that help people stay safe and avoid tensions escalating.

 We continue to run our six practical peacemaking projects where possible, however the virus is causing the pace of work to slow.